 I've been taught the importance of leadership, teamwork, the ability to operate in high-tempo environments and be adaptable to change.

-Photo: Musa Qal'ah, Helmand Province Afghanistan
+Photo: The first girls school in Musa Qal'ah, Helmand Province, Afghanistan